exasol/sqlalchemy-exasol/doc/user_guide/configuration/connection_specification.rst

 Connection Specification
 ========================

-The connection may be specified as either an :ref:`instance_url` or a :ref:`url_string`.
+For connecting to a database, SQLAlchemy requires to call ``create_engine()`` with an argument specifying the detailed parameters of the connection.
+The parameters include: the host and port of the database service, the username and password, and other options.

-When the connection is defined as a URL string, the connection parameters will be parsed, and thus, special characters must be properly escaped.
+The argument's data type can be a `str`, see :ref:`str <url_string>` or :ref:`URL <instance_url>`.
+For data type `str`, the connection parameters will be parsed, and thus, special characters must be properly escaped.

 .. note::